kali/readings/README.md

 * readings-probe is the instrumentation bit that you must depend on and setup
 * readings contains the executable that will make charts from the instrumentation output

+I am trying to make it easy to get the kind of graphs I used in my blog post series a few years ago: http://www.poumeyrol.fr/2016/02/08/Hashes-to-hashes/ .
+Readings is not there yet, but the will is there.

 # Status

 This is alpha, early work bazaar style.
-For instance, the probe will only compile on Linux and Mac.
+For instance, the probing code only compiles on Linux and Mac.

 # Quickstart